GABRIELOFGOD/vl-backend/README.md

 ## Documetation
 * Reachout for Postman documentation of the project

-#### I am going to add all the project handling like the routes, controllers, email handlers and the rest in my next Update for the README file.
+#### I am going to add all the project handling like the routes, controllers, email handlers and the rest in my next Update for the README file.k